michaeljolley/michaeljolley.github.io/about.md

 (To the tune of The Fresh Prince of Bel-Air)

-Now, this is a story all about how
+Now, this is a story all about how<br/>
-My life got flipped-turned upside down
+My life got flipped-turned upside down<br/>
-And I'd like to take a minute
+And I'd like to take a minute<br/>
-Just sit right back
+Just sit right back<br/>
 I'll tell you how I became a dev for the full stack

-In east Alabama born and raised
+In east Alabama born and raised<br/>
-On the Compaq was where I spent most of my days Chillin' out maxin' chattin’ all cool
+On the Compaq was where I spent most of my days<br/>
+Chillin' out maxin' chattin’ all cool<br/>
 Dialed up to AOL, logged in after school

-Then some HTML when I was up really late
+Then some HTML when I was up really late<br/>
-Started showing gifs that would animate
+Started showing gifs that would animate<br/>
-I made one little page and my mom’s voice raised
+I made one little page and my mom’s voice raised<br/>
 She said 'You better use those tabs and stop with the spaces'